 A risk factor increases your chances of developing a disease.
-The risk factors for stomach cancer include:
+The risk factors include:

 - Presence of H. Pylori: These stomach-dwelling bacteria can be with antibiotics.
-While not everyone who develops stomach cancer has H. Pylori bacteria, those who do may be at increased risk.
+While not everyone who develops this cancer has H. Pylori bacteria, those who do may be at increased risk.

-- Gender: Men are more likely than women to develop stomach cancer.
+- Gender: Men are more likely than women to develop this type of cancer.

-- Pernicious anemia: A severe lack of red blood cells can lead to stomach cancer.
+- Pernicious anemia: A severe lack of red blood cells can lead to this type of cancer.

-- Absence of acid production: Lack of sufficient acid in the stomach can contribute to the development of stomach cancer.
+- Absence of acid production: Lack of sufficient acid in the stomach can contribute to the development of this type of cancer.

 - Gastric polyps: Certain types of gastric polyps are more likely to develop into cancer.

-- Smoking: People who smoke increase their risk for developing stomach cancer.
+- Smoking: People who smoke increase their risk for developing this type of cancer.

-- Alcohol consumption: People who drink heavily increase their risk for developing stomach cancer.
+- Alcohol consumption: People who drink heavily increase their risk for developing this type of cancer.

-- Certain inherited diseases: Diseases such as hereditary non-polyposis colon cancer (HPNCC) may be associated with stomach cancer.
+- Certain inherited diseases: Diseases such as hereditary non-polyposis colon cancer (HPNCC) may be associated with this type of cancer.

 - Abdominal pain